Nicarao people: Origin and distribution

 Spiral petroglyphs found at ancient Nicarao settlements on Ometepe Island, Nicaragua.

 The Nicarao people migrated south from North America and central and southern Mexico over the course of several centuries from approximately 700 CE onwards.
 Around 1200 CE, the Nicarao split from the Pipil people and moved into what is now Nicaragua.
 The beginning of this series of migrations was likely to have been linked to the collapse of the great central-Mexican city of Teotihuacan, and later with the collapse of the Toltec city of Tula.
 The dating of Nicarao arrival in what is now Nicaragua has also been linked to the Classic Maya collapse, with the cessation of Maya influence in the region, and the rise of cultural traits originating in the Valley of Mexico.
 The Nicarao had a sizeable population concentrated in nucleated villages all over western Nicaragua and what is now northwestern Costa Rica.
 They displaced both the Chorotega and the Cacaopera that had previously settled the region; evidence shows some of their culture was integrated into their own.
 The Nicarao appear to have seized control of the most productive land around the western portions of Lake Nicaragua, Ometepe, and the Gulf of Fonseca.
 The area now covered by Rivas Department appears to have been conquered by the Nicarao shortly before the Spanish conquest.

-A remnant Nahuat-speaking population existed as late as the mid-19th century, but the Nicarao as a tribal Confederation are now extinct.
-Today Nicaragua is estimated to have around 20,000 Nicarao people, though displaced by Spanish conquest.
-In Costa Rica the Nicarao population ranges from several hundred to 1000 and are primarily located in the Bagaces Canton, with smaller pockets inhabiting other parts of Guanacaste.
-Some of their practices and beliefs continue to survive among their descendants within the Nahua communities of Nicaragua and Costa Rica.